Create a content search

 On the Define your search conditions page, type a keyword query and add conditions to the search query if necessary.

 Specify keywords, message properties such as sent and received dates, or document properties such as file names or the date that a document was last changed.
 You can use more complex queries that use a Boolean operator, such as AND, OR, NOT, and NEAR.
 If you leave the keyword box empty, all content located in the specified content locations is included in the search results.
 For more information, see Keyword queries and search conditions for eDiscovery.

 Alternatively, you can click the Show keyword list checkbox and the type a keyword in each row.
 If you do this, the keywords on each row are connected by a logical operator (c:s) that is similar in functionality to the OR operator in the search query that's created.

 Why use the keyword list?
 You can get statistics that show how many items match each keyword.
 This can help you quickly identify which keywords are the most (and least) effective.
 You can also use a keyword phrase (surrounded by parentheses) in a row.
-For more information about search statistics, see View keyword statistics for Content Search results.
+For more information about the keyword list and search statistics, see Get keyword statistics for searches.

 To access this content search again or access other content searches listed on the Content search page, select the search and then click Open.